molpopgen/fwdpy/docs/BGS.rst

     from __future__ import print_function
     #Import fwdpy.
 Give it a shorter name
     import fwdpy as fp
-    #Import the module for summary statistics.
-Give it a shorter name
-    import fwdpy.libseq as libseq
     ##Other libs we need
     import numpy as np
     import pandas